davesque/thought.place/posts/objects/2017/7/3/pagerank.md

     \draw[edge] (3) to (1);
   \end{tikzpicture}

-  <figcaption>Figure 3: A web with a black hole.</figcaption>
+  <figcaption>Figure 3: A web with a "black hole".</figcaption>
 </figure>

-What if the robot begins in some part of the web which doesn't refer to any pages outside of itself (i.e. the robot gets stuck not just on a certain page but in a certain part of the web as seen in figure 4)?
+What if our robot begins in some part of the web which doesn't refer to any pages outside of itself (i.e. the robot gets stuck not just on a certain page but in a certain part of the web as seen in figure 4)?